 The additional nondeterminism in relaxed programs enables programs to operate at a variety of points with different combinations of accuracy, performance, and resource consumption characteristics.
-It is possible to exploit this flexibility to satisfy a variety of goals, including trading off accuracy for enhanced performance or reduced energy consumption [3, 4, 11, 16-18, 20-22, 30, 33, 34, 37] or responding to load spikes or other fluctuations in the characteristics of the underlying computational platform [16, 17, 29, 33].
+It is possible to exploit this flexibility to satisfy a variety of goals, including trading off accuracy for enhanced performance or reduced energy consumption [3, 4, 11, 16-18, 20-22, 29, 30, 32, 34, 35, 38] or responding to load spikes or other fluctuations in the characteristics of the underlying computational platform [16, 17, 29, 34].

-We present formal reasoning techniques that make it possible to verify important correctness properties of relaxed programs.
+We present formal reasoning techniques that make it possible to verify important acceptability properties of relaxed programs.
 Standard verification techniques reference only the current execution of the current program under verification.
 Our techniques, in contrast, aim to reduce the verification effort by taking a relational approach that exploits the close relationship between the original and relaxed executions.
-Our goal is to give developers the verified correctness properties they need to confidently deploy relaxed programs and exploit the substantial flexibility, performance, and resource consumption advantages that relaxed programs offer.
+Our goal is to give developers the verified acceptability properties they need to confidently deploy relaxed programs and exploit the substantial flexibility, performance, and resource consumption advantages that relaxed programs offer.